 Geographic management of data

-Data locality for Cloud Platform services is governed by the terms of service, including service specific terms.
-Google understands each customer might have unique security and compliance needs.
-The Cloud Platform sales team can help you work towards meeting your requirements.
+Data locality for Google Cloud services are governed by the terms of service, including service specific terms.
+Google understands that each customer might have unique security and compliance needs.
+The Google Cloud sales team can help you work towards meeting your requirements.

-When using regional or zonal storage resources, it is highly recommended that you replicate data to another region or snapshot it to a multi-regional storage resource for disaster recovery purposes.
+When using regional or zonal storage resources, we strongly recommend that you replicate data to another region or snapshot it to a multiregional storage resource for disaster recovery purposes.